 Types of Providers – This discusses the range of providers who may be part of an HIV care team, including medical care providers, allied health professionals, social service providers, and patient navigators.

-Take Charge of Your Care – This provides guidance on how people with HIV can work well with their health care team, including making and keeping medical and other health-related appointments, communicating openly with providers, and keeping track of health services received.
+Take Charge of Your HIV Care – This provides guidance on how people with HIV can work well with their health care team, including making and keeping medical and other health-related appointments, communicating openly with providers, and keeping track of health services received.

 What to Expect at Your First HIV Care Visit – This discusses the types of questions HIV health providers may ask, the exams and tests they may perform or order, and the HIV care and treatment strategies they may discuss.
 Also addresses the role of CD4 count and viral load testing in monitoring the state of HIV infection.